NLESC-quantum/rascil/docker/README.md

 - `push_latest` pushes the `:latest` tag
 - `push_version` pushes a version tag without the git SHA

-Useful make commands that can be run from the `rascil-docker` directory:
+Useful make commands that can be run from the `docker` directory:

 - `build_all_latest` builds, and tags as latest, all the images
 - `rm_all` removes all the images